Embed video without YouTube ads or buffering. Try SmartVideo free →

 30 fps 1/60 sec 1/60 sec TV broadcast, vlogs, news

-Here is the scenario where 90% of beginners fail: You are shooting outside at noon.
-You want that blurry background (f/2.8), and you need to stick to the 180-degree rule (1/50th shutter).
-The result?
-A completely white, overexposed image.
+Here is the scenario where many beginners make their first major mistake.
+You are shooting outside at noon.
+You want a shallow depth of field for a blurry background (f/2.8 aperture), and you need to stick to the 180-degree rule (1/50th shutter).
+Because the shutter is open relatively long, the result is a completely white, overexposed image.

-Your instinct will be to crank the shutter speed up to 1/1000th to darken the image.
-Don't do this.
+The natural instinct is to crank the shutter speed up to 1/1000th of a second to darken the image.

 Breaking the Rules: When to Deviate